submah/docker-tutorials/Dockerized-jenkins-container.md

 docker run -it --rm -p 8080:8080 f21558459467   # Provide your custom-jenkins-image-id

 ```
-### To Make you jenkins data persistent  create a volume and mount to jenkins home
+### To Make your jenkins data persistent  create a volume and mount to jenkins home
 ```
 docker run --rm -it -p 8080:8080 -p 50000:50000 -v jenkins-vol:/var/jenkins_home 1ce8a7d1aafc